-One does not need to include ‘urgent’ in the subject line to show recipients that the email is time sensitive.
-However, using particular language can still show a sense of urgency and compel them to take action.
+One does not need to include ‘urgent’ in the subject line to show recipients that the email is time-sensitive.
+However, using a particular language can still show a sense of urgency and compel them to take action.
 For example, ‘Last day to enjoy 30% off on orders above $20’ will prompt prospective customers to buy and enjoy the discount before it expires.

 Check out how Forever 21 does that.
 The company reinforces a powerful subject line with a countdown timer.

 Great marketing emails should coincide with current events, seasons, trends, and such things.
 That way, they can convert more customers.
-If planning to send an email concurrent with a particular situation, make sure the timing is right.
-If it is late, it loses relevance to the reader.
+If you plan to send an email concurrently with a particular situation, make sure the timing is right.
+If the email arrives late, it loses relevance for the reader.
 For example, the subject line ‘100+ items added to our spring collection’ should be sent during spring.
 If you have customers all over the world, mind that the same holidays may vary from country to country.

 H&M makes use of the Father’s Day to increase sales.